phani-training/CDACHyd-Dec22/Express/Readme.md

 	});
 }).catch((err)=>console.log(err.message));
 ```
+- use express to create REST API and connect to Mongodb as database.
+- MERN Stack: MongoDB(Database), Express(Service), React(FrontEnd App), Nodejs(Platform)
+- MEAN Stack: MongoDB(Database), Express(Service), Angular(FrontEnd App), Nodejs(Platform)
+- API means functions that other programmers can use in their Application.
+APIs are designed to be platform independent and technology independent.

+- APIs that are accessed using HTTP and its verbs are called as REST API Services.
+- This is the most popular Service oriented Architecture available in the industry.
+- Java Programmers develop APIs using SpringBoot and other Frameworks.
+- .NET Programmres use Web API to develop Rest services.
+- Python uses flask to develop REST API.
+- PHP can also expose the functions thru REST.
+- REST APIs transfer data using stds like JSON and XML.
+These are stds for data transfer.
+REST APIs only share data, not the Presentation.
+- For MongoDb, U can connect to the database either by using MongoClient which is the native API developed for MongoDB by nodejs.
+U can also connect to the database using a ORM Framwork called Mongoose.

+- Express is used to expose the REST API.

 ## Mongoose
 - Mongoose is an ORM setup for Mongodb.
 Very similar to the way Hibernate, JPA and Entity Framework of .NET works.
 U create Class schemas on the collections that U
 - With Mongoose, U can develop Class schemas based on which the database creates the collections and consumes it.